 Conclusion: Information needs for treatment decision-making in ovarian cancer differ between and within patient and clinician groups.
 Whilst overall survival and progression free survival are universally accepted as important data items, decision support tools will need to be nuanced to allow presentation of a range of outcomes and associated probabilities, and in a range of formats, that can be tailored to the preferences of clinician and patients.

-Keywords: Delphi Exercise; Ovarian Cancer; Shared Decision Making; Decision Support; Treatment Outcomes; Patient Preference
+Keywords: Ovarian Cancer; Shared Decision Making; Patient Preference

 Synopsis